 If you own a business in New York and you have employees, you need to know about a variety of federal, state and municipal laws.
 These laws specify how you must pay wages, avoid discrimination and harassment, maintain a safe workplace, and otherwise manage the people who work for you.
 If you have a specific agreement with any of your employees, or are a party to a union contract or collective bargaining agreement, you may have additional obligations that are set out in those agreements.

 You should consult with a lawyer to address the specific requirements for your business.
 Generally, though, there are at least five broad categories of employment-related laws you need to consider:

 - Contract law: If there are any contracts between you or your business on the one hand, and an individual or group of employees on the other, many of your rights and responsibilities will be governed by those agreements.

 - In New York, unless a contract governs a particular employee’s employment, he or she is said to be employed “at will.”
-This means that either you or the employee may end the employment relationship at any time (you, by firing the employee or the employee, by quitting), for any reason (or no reason at all), as long as it is not a reason prohibited by law (e.g., discrimination on the basis of race, gender or religion);
+This means that either you or the employee may end the employment relationship at any time (you, by firing the employee, or the employee, by quitting), for any reason (or no reason at all), as long as it is not a reason prohibited by law (e.g., discrimination on the basis of race, gender or religion);

 - If you enter into an employment agreement with your employee for a specific period of time, that employee is not employed “at will.”
 The contract will control your relationship with that employee, including the time period of employment, the terms under which the employee works for you, and what, if any, grounds would permit you to fire the employee;